nvnnhatuetk67/DinoGame/README.md

 # Introduction
-**DinoRunning** is built using the SDL2 library and C++ programming language.
+**DinoGame** is built using the SDL2 library and C++ programming language.
 It is an exciting game that challenges players to run and jump their way through five different maps: Spring, Desert, Darknight, Green Valley, and Winter.
 The game's main character must use their skills to overcome obstacles and earn points.
-With its simple yet engaging gameplay, **DinoRunning**  is sure to provide hours of fun for players of all ages.
+With its simple yet engaging gameplay, **DinoGame**  is sure to provide hours of fun for players of all ages.

 # Rules of game